-Touch your left hip with your left hand and lift your foot up off the ground while simultaneously straightening your leg so that it’s parallel to the floor, and point your foot down to the floor.
+Touch your left hip with your left hand and lift your foot up off the ground while straightening your leg so it’s parallel to the floor, and point your foot down to the floor.

 Lift your left arm up to the ceiling while opening up your chest.

 This is a great position in particular because, in addition to improving your flexibility, you’re also working on your coordination and balance.

 4. King Pigeon Pose (Kapotasana)

 This is a complex pose, where you start kneeling with your hands pressed on the back of your pelvis.
 Then, you lean your head and shoulders back as far as you possibly can and release your sternum.

 You essentially want to reach your hands overhead to the floor behind you and end up with your head between your feet and your hands resting on the bottoms of your feet.
 You’ll need to lift your pelvis, extend your spine, and move your hips forward.